 Environments that help to foster resilience need to be high in both challenge and support.
 Too much challenge and no support results in excessive stress, burnout and isolation, while too much support but not enough challenge can lead to complacency and boredom.

 A study of university students found that those who were able to keep a sense of perspective coped better with change.
-The trick, then, is to remind students of the big picture, ie that everything will turn out ok, while also giving them a short-term strategy to focus on, ie what they should do next.
-It’s also important to encouraging support networks, to help individuals manage stressful situations.
+The trick, then, is to remind students of the big picture, i.e. that everything will turn out okay, while also giving them a short-term strategy to focus on, i.e. what they should do next.
+Encouraging support networks is also important, to help individuals manage stressful situations.

 Researchers from Columbia University and Stanford University tracked teenagers over two years and found evidence to suggest that a student’s mindset (pdf) affected how well they managed these transitions.
 Those with an incremental or growth mindset were more likely to get higher grades, take on learning goals, value effort, and adopt positive coping strategies and were less likely to feel helpless than students with an entity or fixed mindset.